hyejoonhwang/itp-blog/content/Intro to PComp/Midterm Project - Mystery Die.md

 And I drew a circuit.
 ![[WhatsApp Image 2025-10-22 at 22.38.53_4db26e77.jpg]]

-With the help of Aram, I was able to transfer all the components to the solderable breadboard.
-I spent most of my day struggling to solder these tinytiny holes,,,, it was hard,, I have metal allergies so I'm feeling terrible...all of my holes on my face sores(eyeholes and nostrils haha).
+==With the help of Aram, I was able to transfer all the components to the solderable breadboard.== I spent most of my day struggling to solder these tinytiny holes,,,, it was hard,, I have metal allergies so I'm feeling terrible...all of my holes on my face are burning (eyeholes and nostrils haha).
 ![[WhatsApp Video 2025-10-22 at 23.03.45_a08a8856.mp4]]
 ![[WhatsApp Image 2025-10-22 at 22.38.54_8235c59a.jpg]]![[WhatsApp Image 2025-10-22 at 22.38.54_729e1e75.jpg]]
 It's not the best looking solder but it does the job. so I'm satisfied.